FAIR: Framing AIs Role in Programming Competitions -- Understanding How LLMs Are Changing the Game in Competitive Programming: Methods

 \subsubsection{Interview Guide.}

-We designed a semi-structured interview guide aligned with our three research questions (RQ1--RQ3), and adapted prompts for the four stakeholder roles: contestants, problem setters, coaches, and platform stewards.
-The guide ensured consistency while leaving flexibility for follow-up questions.
+We designed a semi-structured interview guide aligned with our three research questions (RQ1--RQ3) and tailored to the four stakeholder roles (contestants, problem setters, coaches, and platform stewards).
+The guide ensured consistent coverage of workflows, fairness, and governance, while leaving flexibility for follow-up questions.

-\textbf{RQ1 (Workflows).} We asked participants to describe how their day-to-day practices had changed since the advent of LLMs.
-For contestants, we asked: ``How do you use or avoid using LLMs during training, live contests, or post-contest review?''
-For problem setters: ``Do you use LLMs for drafting statements, generating data, or solver checks?''
-For coaches: ``Have you observed students relying on LLMs, and how has this affected your training routines?''
-For platform stewards: ``How have your administrative tasks (e.g., monitoring, reviewing suspicious submissions) changed with LLMs?''
-Follow-up questions probed concrete examples (e.g., ``Can you describe a specific contest or task where this occurred?''), and asked for reflections on perceived benefits or risks.
+\textbf{RQ1 (Workflows).} We asked how day-to-day practices had changed since the advent of LLMs, focusing on training, live contests, and post-contest review.
+Contestants described whether and how they used or avoided LLMs in these stages; setters discussed using LLMs for drafting statements, generating data, or solver checks; coaches reflected on students’ reliance on LLMs and adjustments to training routines; stewards described changes in monitoring and reviewing suspicious submissions.
+Follow-ups probed concrete episodes and perceived benefits or risks.